This vignette describes how to use the luzlogr package, which provides flexible but lightweight logging facilities for R scripts.

 Almost.
 Messages, warnings, and errors will not appear;

-and its type = "message"
+but see ?sink and its type = "message"

 parameter.↩︎